"In My Merry Oldsmobile" (adapted for the Oldsmobile

 according to Hunter, it took six weeks to sort it out;

-Although General Mills may have had the copyright on the version
+Although General Mills may have had the copyright on a version

 with new lyrics, it seems the lawyers must have gotten the